-Layout letters and templates helps us put lettering and images on our wood signs.
+Layout letters and templates help us put lettering and images on our wood signs.
 By using pre-cut lettering and images we can be consistent with the same size and font to use in any order and creativity we can think of on our wood signs.

-Layout letters, images and templates are cut out forms of material traditionally thin plywood.
+Layout letters, images, and templates are cut-out forms of material traditionally thin plywood.
 These layout letters and images are placed strategically on a blank wood sign then painted with spray paint to create outlines for carving inset or outset giving you perfect letters and images every time.

 If you are just starting out creating wood signs and don’t have the budget for a CNC yet (highly recommended), using layout letters is an excellent way to get started.
 There are many ways to make them, in different fonts which you will use over and over again.
 As you use them repeatedly they will get coated with paint and I will suggest a good way to clean them.

 - 1 What Are Layout Letters And Images – Wood Signs

 - 2 Different Types of Layout Letters And Stencils